-Motorsport can be an exceptionally loud experience, therefore we strongly advise that earplugs are worn at all times, especially in the case of spectators.
+Motorsport can be an exceptionally loud experience, therefore we strongly advise that earplugs are worn at all times, especially as a spectator.
 We understand that the howl of racing engines can be very addictive, often being an indication of the exceptional power and speed that is being unleashed, but it is very easy to get carried away and forget about the permanent damage being done to our ears.
 Wearing ear plugs is not a legal obligation, but is highly recommended, especially at Grand Prix events.

 Most operators and venues will supply drivers will helmets, but it is recommended that you confirm this prior to attending your scheduled event.
-As a rule, venues offering Go Karting and other driving experiences will more than likely provide helmets, but for other events, such as Track Days, it may be necessary to rent them.
+As a rule, venues offering Go Karting and other driving experiences will more than likely provide helmets, but for other events, such as Track Days, it may be necessary to rent one.

 Race suits are not normally required, with the exception Go Karting, for which they are compulsory.
 Karting venues will usually provide you with race suits as part of your package.

 For safety reasons, we strongly recommend that appropriate footwear is worn during every driving experience.
 Appropriate footwear can be defined as flat-soled and as narrow in width as possible.
 Any footwear deemed as inappropriate, such as boots or heeled shoes, may not be permitted.

 In Order To Finish First, First You Must Finish - Be Safe!